niyeldeii/essays/multiplication_problem_essay.md

 But it taught me to think about the problem correctly.

-We're not building classifiers.
-We're building immune systems.
+The goal isn't building classifiers.
+What we need are immune systems.

 Immune systems don't prevent infection perfectly.
-They detect, respond, learn, and adapt.
-They have memory.
-They coordinate across the body.
-They accept that some pathogens will get through, and they focus on limiting damage and building resistance.
+They detect threats, mount responses, remember pathogens, and evolve over time.
+They coordinate across the body and accept that some invaders will get through, focusing instead on limiting damage and building resistance.

 That's the mental model for AI safety in the age of generative models.

 The multiplication problem—the Agent Smith scenario—is real.
-Anyone can now create armies of autonomous agents that can write, argue, manipulate, and deceive at scale.
+Anyone can now create armies of autonomous agents capable of writing propaganda, arguing positions, manipulating opinions, and deceiving at scale.

-The only response is to build systems that detect, respond, and adapt at the same scale.
+The only response is to build systems that can match that scale—detecting threats, responding quickly, and adapting as the adversaries evolve.

 This is one of the reasons I started this blog.
 Not just to explore the technical capabilities of these systems, but to think through their implications.